 This is a “phishing” attack.
 It’s been around for a long time and it can be notoriously damaging.
-Unlike other financial scammers (looking at you, payday and title lenders) these hackers don’t have their victims permission.
+Unlike other financial scammers, these hackers don’t have their victims permission.
 In a phishing attack, hackers steal a person’s identity—including all their financial data.
 While the victim is sitting quietly at home, the hacker can max out their credit cards, drain their bank accounts, and generally ruin the victim’s financial well-being.

 If you’re someone who’s working hard to fix their bad credit, falling for phishing scam could undo all that good work—or even make your credit worse than it was to begin with.

 How does a phishing scam work?

 “It’s called a phishing attack, and yes, it’s a play on words,” says identity theft expert and CEO of IDTheftSecurity.com Robert Siciliano (@RobertSiciliano).
 “When you fish, you throw a hook and worm into the water and hope you catch something.
 Hackers do the same when they phish.”

 “Except, their hook and worm, in this case, is an interesting looking email that they hope you are going to click on… it’s then, that they can reel you in.”